newhuo-tech/trade-docs/source/index.html.md

 ### Note
  - This interface only supports cross margin mode.

  - The frequency limit of this interface is 5 times per second.

  - The request parameter "contract_code" supports the contract code of futures, in that the format is BTC-USDT-210625.

- - all of (pair+contract_type) and contract_code filled in, the contract_code is the preferred. if just pair filled in, it will cancel all open orders of this pair. if just contract_type, it will cancel all open orders of this contract_type.
+ - When both of pair、contract_type and contract_code filled in, the contract_code is the preferred. if just pair filled in, it will cancel all open orders of this pair. if just contract_type, it will cancel all open orders of this contract_type.

  - supports none any parameter, and it will cancel all open orders.

 ### Request Parameter